Legal Services

 Pathway A

-M.Sc. in Forensic Science (Specializing in DNA, Ballistics, or Cyber)
+Pursue M.Sc. in Forensic Science or Toxicology.

 Pathway B